KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 Indexes
 ~~~~~~~~~~~~
-If you want that cockpit loading be faster, you can create indexes on cached data.
+To have faster loading time of the cockpit, is possible to create indexes on cached data.
 This feature is available only for cached dataset.

-If you want to create an index on a column you have to choose that column by clicking.
+If you want to create an index on a column you have to choose that column by clicking on it.
 The name of the column will appears in the Indexes List
 section of the page.
 If you want to confirm your choose, click on the save icon.
 If you want to cancel it, click on the cross icon.
 After saving
 a index you'll see in the list surrounded by a continuous border.